uxiyon/pianochords/docs/source/features.rst

 * Export to bitmap (PNG) file (by default, resulting is stored in SVG files)
 * Force output filename prefix
 * Provide zoom value to change the drawing size
-* Generate many chords at once from informations taken from a stream
+* Generate many chords at once from informations taken from a stream.
-  * stream from musicxml file or simple specific csv-like file
+  Stream from musicxml file or simple specific csv-like file.

 Motivation
 ----------